Algebro-geometric subgroups of mapping class groups: Introduction and statements

 \begin{rem} The results of \cite{mcgorb} and of the present note extend to all TQFTs attached to a Rational Conformal Field Theory, or modular functor as in \cite{Go3}, assuming their restrictions to geometric surface subgroups are infinite. \end{rem}

-0.3cm {\bf Acknowledgements.} We would like to thank Gavril Farkas for showing us the reference \cite{GKM} and Marco Boggi, Beno\^it Claudon, Fran\c{c}ois Dahmani, Thomas Delzant, Pierre Godfard, Henri Gu\'enancia, Erwan Lanneau, Carl Lian, Julien March\'e, Vasily Rogov and Yibo Zhang for interesting discussions related to some topics discussed in this note.
+0.3cm {\bf Acknowledgements.} We would like to thank Gavril Farkas for showing us the reference \cite{GKM}, Marco Boggi, Beno\^it Claudon, Fran\c{c}ois Dahmani, Thomas Delzant, Pierre Godfard, Henri Gu\'enancia, Erwan Lanneau, Carl Lian, Julien March\'e, Vasily Rogov and Yibo Zhang for interesting discussions related to some topics discussed in this note and the referee for useful comments improving the presentation.

+We dedicate this article to the memory of Domingo Toledo, whose work has inspired us for many years.